nzakas/understandinges6/manuscript/01-Block-Bindings.md

 // maxItems isn't accessible here
 ```

 In this code, the constant `maxItems` is declared within an `if` statement.
-Once the statement finishes executing, `maxItems` is destroyed and is not accessible outside of that block.
+Once the statement finishes executing, `maxItems` is not accessible outside of that block.

 In another similarity to `let`, a `const` declaration throws an error when made with an identifier for an already-defined variable in the same scope.
 It doesn't matter if that variable was declared using `var` (for global or function scope) or `let` (for block scope).
 For example, consider this code: